gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

   - Scornful of Shaper Leaf's decision to lead a quiet life
 - Mouse: a small maintenance bot from Patient's lair
   - Turns out to be part of the Gears
-- Patient in Darkness
-  - Main bot villain from book 1
-  - Minion in book 2
+- The Gears
+  - A swarm bot that claims to live in the cracks and crevices of Heck
+  - Turns out to be part of Central
 - Central: the computer that runs Heck
-  - Trying to prepare the world for the return of the Makers
+  - Doing maintenance until the Makers return
 - ARM 47: an Autonomous Robotic Manipulator
   - Central's minions and prison guards
-- The Gears
-  - "Not _Gear_: _The Gears_"
-  - A swarm bot that lives in the cracks and crevices of Heck
-  - Turns out to be Patient in Darkness
-- Lasercase: a villainous bot from book 1
-  - Reappears as an enhanced monster at the end of book 2
+- ARM 15: smaller Central-controlled bot

 ## Ideas